pierecnlnd/HackerRankAI/README.md

 # HackerRankAI
-In this repository, I try to show how I solving artificial intelligence problems from hackerrank.com
+In this repository, I want to show how I solving artificial intelligence problems from hackerrank.com